uwe-koeckemann/uwe-koeckemann.github.io/docs/03-language/terms.md

     ^org.aiddl.my-module.f
     ^f@M

-Function references assume that the referenced functions will be known when they are first used.
+Function references assume that their functions are registered (in the container or function registry) when they are first used.
+The actual functions may be implemented in any programming langage with an AIDDL core library or via `#def` or `#type` entries.